 While there is no one-size-fits-all approach to therapy, research has shown that certain types of therapy can be particularly effective for treating substance abuse.

-Addiction therapy programs typically involve some combination of individual and group therapy and other activities such as 12-step meetings or recreation and leisure activities.
-The specific types of therapies and activities included in a program will vary depending on the needs of the individual.
+Addiction therapy programs typically involve some combination of individual, support group, or group therapy and other activities such as 12-step meetings or recreation and leisure activities.
+The specific types of therapies and activities included in a program will vary depending on the needs of the individual for their addiction recovery.

 The Different Types of Therapy for Substance Misuse and Their Effectiveness

 The different types of therapy for substance use disorders come in many different forms, but all aim to help the addict learn how to cope with their struggles and work towards recovery.